zakodium/adonis-react/README.md

 ## Prerequisites

-This provider requires Adonis v5 preview and won't work with Adonis v4.
+This provider requires AdonisJS v5 preview and won't work with AdonisJS v4.

 ## Installation